FudaWiki/fudawiki-files/hanafuda/divination.md

 ## Nintendo Hana Cards Booklet
 This method can be used to read your own fortune, or somebody else's.
 40 cards of the deck are used, excluding the joker and the peony ![Icon for month 6](/hanafuda/icons/monthicon_6.png =20x) and bush clover ![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x) suits.

-The cartomancer thoroughly **shuffles** the deck and divides it roughly into **3 equal face-down piles**.
+**Shuffle** the deck and divide it roughly into **3 equal face-down piles**.

 The person whose fortune will be read must **choose one** of the 3 piles.

-The cards in the pile are then placed by the cartomancer on the table **face-up, one-by-one, from left to right**.
+Once a pile has been chosen, place the cards from the chosen pile on the table **face-up, one-by-one, in a row from left to right**.

-The cartomancer then **writes down the meaning** of each face-up card from left to right, and **pieces the meanings together** in order to read the person's fortune.
+Using the guide below, **write down the meaning** of each face-up card that appeared from left to right, and **piece the meanings together** in order to read the person's fortune.

-#### Meaning of the suits
+### Meaning of the suits

 |Icon|Plant|Meaning|
 |:---:|:---:|:---:|